kevindmzapata/to-do-list/README.md

 The primary goal of a To-Do list web application is to provide a simple and efficient way for users to create, organize, and track their tasks and responsibilities, helping them stay productive and on top of their commitments.

+## Instructions

+- Add a new task in the 'Add Task' button.
+- Mark tasks as completed.
+- Delete any previously completed tasks

 ## Demo

 https://kevindmzapata.github.io/to-do-list/